emsig/emsig.github.io/index.rst

 **emsig** are open-source codes to simulate electromagnetic data.
 Their main targets are geophysical applications (exploration and monitoring, engineering, environmental), but they are by no means limited to that.
-The codes with extensive documentation are listed on this page.
-The `emsig GitHub org
-<https://github.com/emsig/>`_ contains besides the main codes also related
-publications for reproducibility purposes and other associated things of interest, such as smaller codes which were part of publications.
+The main codes are listed on this page.
+The `emsig GitHub org <https://github.com/emsig/>`_ contains besides the main codes also related publications for reproducibility purposes and other associated things of interest, such as smaller codes which were part of publications.

 |
 |
 |

-.. grid:: 1 2 2 2
+.. grid:: 1 1 2 2
     :gutter: 2

     .. grid-item-card::